kbroman/dataorg/pages/rectangle.md

 But it seems wrong to repeat the weights like that.
-It's better to make two separate tables, one with the weights, and one with these other measurements (which are for in vivo assay, the glucose tolerance
-test: give a mouse some glucose and measure serum glucose and insulin levels at different times afterwards).
+It's better to make two separate tables, one with the weights, and one with these other measurements (which are for an _in vivo_ assay, the glucose tolerance test: give a mouse some glucose and measure serum glucose and insulin levels at different times afterwards).

 So you'd have one table with the weights, like this: